 MICHAEL SYMONS’ books:

-***Meals Matter: A Radical Economics through Gastronomy (forthcoming, 2020, Columbia University Press
+***Meals Matter: A Radical Economics through Gastronomy, 2020, Columbia University Press

 A radical restoration of political philosophy and economics, because meals matter.
 The book exposes the “con” in mainstream economics, and the destructive invention of “greed is good”.

 “Symons succeeds brilliantly in a radical project: convincing readers to rethink a singular ‘economics’ as multiple ‘economies:’ bodily, household, market, political, and natural.
 His book draws on intellectual history, economic and social theories, and gastronomy, and it is richly illustrated with stories about meals.”
 Janet Flammang, author of The Taste for Civilization: Food, Politics, and Civil Society

 ***One Continuous Picnic: A gastronomic history of Australia, Second, expanded edition, Melbourne, Australia: Melbourne University Press, 2007 [25th anniversary edition]

 Originally published in 1982, One Continuous Picnic was probably the first consciously gastronomic history of any nation.
-It took a while, but it gained scholarly recognition (along with our own meals as a serious topic) and has for some years been established as an Australian classic.
+It took a while, but eventually gained scholarly recognition (along with the acceptance of our own meals as a serious topic), and has for some years been established as an Australian classic.
 In many ways, a lament about food industrialisation, it points out that Australia was the only continent not to host a traditional, agrarian cuisine – it was a “history without peasants”.
 We moderns have been “eating on rather than eating of the earth,” to quote a reader.

 Purchase One Continuous Picnic from your favourite bookshop or publisher